EvictionLab/eviction-lab-website/content/help-faq/page-content/q140-empty bubble.md

 weight: 140
 faqid: empty-bubble
 ---
-In our original map—what we call the Proprietary Data Map—you may see empty bubbles.
+In our original map, you may see empty bubbles.
 In those cases, there is no available data for the selected year.
 Data for that location may exist for other years, however.